Can you buy diuretics over the counter?

 Also, I'll explain when a medical professional should be prescribed.

+Some diuretic pills can only be bought with a prescription, and others can be purchased without one.
 Most over-the-counter diuretics contain caffeine or pamabrom as their main ingredient.
-Bloating or you can treat slight swelling with these medications.
+Bloating, or you can treat slight swelling with these medications.

 You should never take them in place of or in conjunction with prescription diuretics unless your doctor advises you to do so.

-How Do They Work?
+How Do Over-the-Counter Diuretics Work?

+The kidneys filter approximately 200 litres of blood daily, removing waste and extra fluids.
 This waste is converted into urine by the body and excreted during urination.
 Diuretics aim to increase the amount of fluid your kidneys excrete.
 This is done slightly differently with each type of water pill.
 Diuretics are usually prescribed first to manage blood pressure.
 In addition to treating kidney and liver problems, they also treat heart failure.
 The blood vessels hold less fluid when excess fluid is removed from the body.
 By doing so, the heart can pump blood more efficiently.
 Diuretics may reduce leg swelling in people with edema.

 Glaucoma patients may also benefit from them by lowering their eye pressure.

 Many leading pharmacies offer Diurex over the counter in both brand-name and generic versions.
+These supplements can promote fluid balance and prevent menstrual and regular bloating.

 There are also options without caffeine.

-Types Of Diuretics
+Types of Diuretics Explained

 The way diuretics work in the kidney usually determines their classification.